AI-Powered Sales Enablement Automation: Wins, Risks, and ROI Lies

 AI didn’t tiptoe into the world of sales enablement—it detonated.
 What started with clunky chatbots evolved into an arsenal of tools that now drive everything from pipeline analytics to hyper-personalized outreach.
 According to Qwilr’s 2024 research, 90% of businesses now have dedicated sales enablement teams, and 87% of the Forbes Cloud 100 companies implemented AI-driven enablement by the end of 2023 (Qwilr, 2024).
 This surge wasn’t just about new toys for the stack; it was about necessity.
 As deal cycles shrank and buyer expectations soared, AI’s ability to slice through data, automate workflows, and unearth actionable insights gave early adopters a bloody edge.

-"AI changed my entire playbook overnight." — Alicia, Senior Sales Director, illustrative quote based on verified research trends
+"AI changed my entire playbook overnight." — Alicia, Senior Sales Director, quote based on verified research trends

 But don’t confuse the speed of adoption with universal acceptance.
 For every champion, there’s a skeptic watching dashboards flicker with a mix of hope and dread.